-In recent years, I have spent the first two weeks of October covering the Mill Valley Film Festival (check out my MVFF37 coverage HERE, my MVFF38 coverage HERE and my MVFF39 coverage HERE).
+In recent years, I spent the first two weeks of October covering the Mill Valley Film Festival (check out my MVFF37 coverage HERE, my MVFF38 coverage HERE and my MVFF39 coverage HERE).
 The festival celebrated its 40th anniversary this year, honoring the gamut of independent film, from star-heavy productions with awards in their sights (Sean Penn, Greta Gerwig and Andrew Garfield were among the celebs who passed through town) to low-budget local productions that might never screen publicly again.

-I intended to cover this year’s festival in the usual copious detail, but quality screeners were especially scarce this year, and my plans to visit Mill Valley/San Rafael were waylaid first by work and later by my reluctance to travel into the fire zone (donate to fire victims HERE).
+I intended to cover this year’s festival in the usual copious detail, but quality screeners were exceptionally scarce this year, and my plans to visit Mill Valley/San Rafael were waylaid first by work and later by my reluctance to travel into the fire zone (donate to fire victims HERE).
 But I did screen a handful of films before my plans collapsed, so I’ll talk about them in this space.

 In many respects, writer-director Jessica M. Thompson’s debut feature The Light of the Moon (GRADE: B-) is the sort of movie that you attend film festivals to discover.
-It tells the story of Bonnie (Stephanie Beatriz from Brooklyn Nine Nine), a successful New Yorker who gets raped while walking home one night, deeply affecting her personal and professional relationships.
-The production values are low and other than Beatriz’s excellent work, the performances are amateurish, yet the film is thoughtful and detailed and non-exploitative, and Thompson is clearly one to watch.
+It tells the story of Bonnie (Stephanie Beatriz from Brooklyn Nine Nine), a successful New Yorker who gets raped while walking home one night, profoundly affecting her personal and professional relationships.
+The production values are low and other than Beatriz’s excellent work, the performances are amateurish, yet the film is thoughtful and detailed and non-exploitative, and Thompson is one to watch.

 A less delicate but more striking discovery comes in the form of Alain Gomis’ Félicité (GRADE: B), a Kinshasa-set hybrid of kitchen sink drama and dreamy musical.
 Molten-lava newcomer Véro Tshanda Beya Mputu stars in the title role, playing a bar singer scraping for money after her hooligan son gets in a motorcycle accident.
-Save for the rhythms, this could be a Dardenne Brothers production.
+Except for the intoxicating rhythms, this film could be a Dardenne Brothers joint.